elishevaelbaz/news-scraper/README.md

 This app scrape technology news from NY times website.
 It allows users to view and write notes on the latest news articles.

-Check this out on Heroku [here](https://shielded-retreat-14624.herokuapp.com/ "Heroku Link")
+Check it out on Heroku [here](https://shielded-retreat-14624.herokuapp.com/ "Heroku Link")